rendrjs/rendrjs.github.io/_syncer/interpolateParams.md

 This function makes it so we can easily change the url parameters based on attributes in the model / collection.

-If the this is interpolating a collection, it will check the options of the collection for the data to interpolate.
+If interpolating a collection, it will check the options of the collection for the data to interpolate.